Samsung/starfish/docs/Coding_Style_Guide.md

 }
 ```

-Calling other constructor inside a constructor should be avoided.
+Calling other constructors inside a constructor should be avoided.
 This is in preparation for an environment where we cannot use c++11 features (such as embedded devices).
 ```cpp
 Dog::Dog()